jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 Before continuing, make sure that you have sqlite3 installed.
 When sqlite3 is not installed, you can install it under Debian based systems with `apt install sqlite3`.
-After that do the following commands/SQL query:
+After that, do the following commands/SQL query:

 ```bash
 sqlite3 /PATH/TO/JELLYFIN/DB/jellyfin.db